-The $View \Rightarrow Associated\ View \Rightarrow ...$ submenu is shown when the viewer is associated with an alignment that is involved in multiple views.
-Selecting a different view does not affect the tree or PCA data, but will change the colouring and display of selected sequences in the display in accord with the colouring and selection state of the newly associated view.
+The $View \Rightarrow Associated Nodes With \Rightarrow ...$ submenu is shown when the viewer is associated with an alignment that is involved in multiple views.
+Selecting a different view does not affect the tree or PCA data, but will change the colouring and display of selected sequences in the display according to the colouring and selection state of the newly associated view.